gbadev-org/tonc/content/pages/regbg.md

 #define REG_BG_AFFINE   ((BG_AFFINE*)(REG_BASE+0x0000))
 ```

-Strictly speaking, making a SCREEN_ENTRY typedef is not necessary, but makes its use clearer. `se_mem` works much like `tile_mem`: it maps out VRAM into screenblocks screen-entries, making finding a specific entry easier.
+Strictly speaking, making a `SCREEN_ENTRY` `typedef` is not necessary, but makes its use clearer. `se_mem` works much like `tile_mem`: it maps out VRAM into screenblocks screen-entries, making finding a specific entry easier.
 The other typedefs are used to map out arrays for the background registers.
-For example, `REG_BGCNT` is an array that maps out all REG_BGxCNT registers. `REG_BGCNT[0]` is REG_BG0CNT, etc. The BG_POINT and BG_AFFINE types are used in similar fashions.
-Note that REG_BG_OFS still covers the same registers as REG_BGxHOFS and REG_BGxVOFS do, and the write-only-ness of them has not magically disappeared.
-The same goes for REG_BG_AFFINE, but that discussion will be saved for another time.
+For example, `REG_BGCNT` is an array that maps out all `REG_BGxCNT` registers. `REG_BGCNT[0]` is `REG_BG0CNT`, etc. The `BG_POINT` and `BG_AFFINE` types are used in similar fashions.
+Note that `REG_BG_OFS` still covers the same registers as `REG_BGxHOFS` and `REG_BGxVOFS` do, and the write-only-ness of them has not magically disappeared.
+The same goes for `REG_BG_AFFINE`, but that discussion will be saved for another time.

 In theory, it is also useful create a sort of background API, with a struct with the temporaries for map positioning and functions for initializing and updating the registers and maps.
 However, most of tonc's demos are not complex enough to warrant these things.
 With the types above, manipulating the necessary items is already simplified enough for now.

 ## Regular background tile-maps {#sec-map}

 The screenblocks form a matrix of screen entries that describe the full image on the screen.
-In the example of {@fig:map} the tilemap entries just contained the tile index.
+In the example of {@fig:map}, the tilemap entries just contained the tile index.
 The GBA screen entries bahave a little differently.

-For regular tilemaps, each screen entry is 16bits long.
-Besides the tile index, it contains flipping flags and a palette bank index for 4bpp / 16 color tiles.
+For regular tilemaps, each screen entry is 16-bits long.
+Besides the tile index, it contains flipping flags and a palette bank index for 4bpp / 16-color tiles.
 The exact layout can be found in {@tbl:se}.
-The affine screen entries are only 8 bits wide and just contain an 8bit tile index.
+The affine screen entries are only 8 bits wide and just contain an 8-bit tile index.

 <div class="reg">
 <table class="reg" id="tbl:se"